eclipse-archived/codewind-docs/docs/_blog/2019-12-09-enabling-https-in-your-codewind-application.md

 author_picture: images/blog/author_icon_becca_bau.jpeg
 author_url:
 author: Becca Bau
-blog_description: "HTTPS is becoming increasingly common as the internet shifts to an HTTPS-only environment.
+description: "HTTPS is becoming increasingly common as the internet shifts to an HTTPS-only environment.
 In an unencrypted HTTP session, data is transferred in clear text, meaning anyone can eavesdrop on your..."
 permalink: enabling-https-in-your-codewind-application.html
 duration: 2 minutes
 tags: [Https, Python, Microprofile]